 Because the group is traveling at a more stable, more predictable pace, we can plan distances better, and on long days you can cover the distance with confidence.
 While there are lots of variables that impact the range of e-bikes, you can comfortably cover up to 90km on a battery.
 As a result, there isn’t much need to transfer by vehicle and that’s great.
 Let’s face it, sitting in a van in your riding gear is not something you do unless you have to.

 But just because we can cover longer distances doesn’t mean we do.
 We recognized that this game-changing technology could be put to better use giving you more time to enjoy destinations, forgo van transfers and make the most of the extra opportunities.

 9. The routes and roads of Japan are world-class.

 The quality of the roads is really a great mystery in some ways.
-The population density in some of the areas that we ride is presumably no longer sufficient to warrant that level of road investment, but the various layers of government in Japan continue to maintain even seldom-used roads to an incredibly high standard.
-The ride routes that this makes available to us are just incredible.
-You can ride routes through the mountains and along the valleys where you might see a car once every 20 minutes, but you are riding on silky smooth tarmac with lush shade overhead.
+The population density in some areas we ride is probably not sufficient to warrant a high level of road investment.
+But the layers of government in Japan continue to maintain even seldom-used roads to an incredibly high standard.
+The routes this makes available to us are just incredible.
+You can ride through the mountains and along valleys where you might see a car once every 20 minutes, but you are riding on silky smooth tarmac with ample shade overhead.